cycle/docs/docs/en/advanced/default-classes.md

 # Customize Schema Defaults
-You can set default Repository, Mapper, Source or Constrain for all entity classes
+You can set default Repository, Mapper, Source or Scope for all entity classes

 ```php
 use Cycle\ORM\Factory;